matloff/TidyverseSkeptic/README.md

 # Tidyverse vs. ggplot2

 RStudio bills the **ggplot2** graphics package as being part of the Tidyverse.
-Though again, as a commercial entityr, this is a natural marketing move on RStudio's part, it is inaccurate and misleading.
+Though again, as a commercial entity, this is a natural marketing move on RStudio's part, it is inaccurate and misleading.

 - Inaccurate, as **ggplot2** preceded Tidy by about 7 years, and does